 - There is not any existing page panel in the report body.

 - Its Position property of the banded object is static.

 You can undo or redo some actions by selecting Menu > Edit > Undo or Redo (or the Undo button or Redo button on the toolbar).

 When you have selected Enable Background Task for Reports in the server profile, you can make the page reports that you have opened in Page Report Studio as background tasks so as to access them the next time directly without running them again.

 To keep an opened page report as a background task, select the Keep as Background Task button on the toolbar, the report will then be added in the Background Tasks table of the My Reports page on the Server Console.
 You can open it there when needed.

-If you have enabled the option Quick Schedule from Web/Page Studio in the server profile, you can schedule tasks to publish page reports to email, FTP sites, or the Logi Report Server versioning system in Page Report Studio.
+By default, Server enables the Quick Schedule from Web/Page Studio property in the server profile.
+Therefore, in Page Report Studio, you can schedule tasks to publish page reports to email, FTP site, or the Server versioning system.
 However, the Quick Schedule feature inside Page Report Studio does not provide the full functionalities.
-If you want to use the full schedule system of Logi Report Server, go to the Server Console to submit the schedule tasks.
+If you want to use the full schedule system of Server, go to the Server Console to submit the schedule tasks.